rossjcooper/vue-firebase/README.md

-# Vue Firebase Project
+# Vue Firebase Chat Application
-A quick project that tests how to use VueJS with Firebase to make a simple SPA.
+A quick project that tests how to use VueJS with Firebase to make a simple chat application.

 [Demo here](https://vuejs-371b9.firebaseapp.com/)